GSA/fpki-guides/_tools/03_fpki_activity_report.md

 | DoD | DoD Interoperability Root CA 2 | Federal Bridge CA 2016 | 73050d5b629cf6286be972afddfa31d2864b4f35 |

 ## Repository Availability
-Respository availability is an uptime metric for Certificate Revocation List availability.
+Repository availability is an uptime metric for Certificate Revocation List availability.
 The table only contains Certification Authorities directly certified with the FPKIMA.
 A metric of "99" in the table below means the Certificate Revocation List was available for 99% of the given month, in other words, the file was not available for 1% of the month (18 minutes depending on the month).
 The last column is the 12-Month average.

 {% include fpkiar-repo-table.html %}